dan-fritchman/Thesis/content.md

 ![](./fig/two-successful-models.png "The Two Successful Models for Producing IC Layout")

-In 2018 the Computer History Museum [estimated](https://computerhistory.org/blog/13-sextillion-counting-the-long-winding-road-to-the-most-frequently-manufactured-human-artifact-in-history/?key=13-sextillion-counting-the-long-winding-road-to-the-most-frequently-manufactured-human-artifact-in-history) that in the IC industry's roughly 75 year history, it has shipped rough 13 sextillion (1.3e22) total transistors.
-(This total has certainly risen, likely dramatically, in the few years since.)
+In 2018 the Computer History Museum [estimated](https://computerhistory.org/blog/13-sextillion-counting-the-long-winding-road-to-the-most-frequently-manufactured-human-artifact-in-history/?key=13-sextillion-counting-the-long-winding-road-to-the-most-frequently-manufactured-human-artifact-in-history) that in the IC industry's 60+ year history, it has shipped roughly 13 sextillion (1.3e22) total transistors.
+This total has certainly risen, likely dramatically, in the few years since.
 Essentially all of them have been designed by one of two methods:

-1. "The digital way", using a combination of logic synthesis and automatically placed and routed layout.
+1. "The digital way", using a combination of HDL code, logic synthesis, and automatically placed and routed layout.
 2. "The analog way", using a graphical interface to produce essentially free-form layout shapes.

 ## The Digital Way